+6 1 11 .

-re-use of water through site1 14, it is
+re-use of water through site 14 , it is

-nsidered
+measures such as considered

-kely that there
+rainwater harvesting and unlikely that there

-be LSEs on the
+grey water recycling.
+It will be LSEs on the

-C through

-uced water
+also expects them to SAC through

+demonstrate that they reduced water

-els as a result of
+provide features for the levels as a result of

 collection of rainwater for the plan acting in-

-mbination with
+use in irrigation / watering combination with

-er plans and
+to offset potable water other plans and

-demand. prog grammes.
+demand. programmes.

+· -

 The SIP suggests that the

 over abstraction of the

 Whiston Brook catchment is

 mainly as a result of trickle

 irrigation used to grow soft

 fruit.

+nom.

 Given the current regulatory

-process in place, such as the WRMP and EA Review
+process in place, such as

+the WRMP and EA Review

 of Consents, as well as

-mitigation provided by Draft Local Plan policies and
+mitigation provided by Draft

+Local Plan policies and

 evidence provided through

 the SIP, it is considered

 unlikely that there will be

-LSEs glone on the SAC
+LSEs alone on the SAC

 through increased

 abstraction.

-Severn Estuary SAC, Ramsar and SPA Potential impacts of the Plan Environmental Pathways Is the site sensitive/ vulnerable to these impacts?
+Severn Es tuary \$ SAC, Ramsar and SPA Potential impacts of the Plan Environmental Pathways Is the site sensitive/ vulnerable to these impacts?
 Risk?
 Potential avoidance/ mitigation LSE alone?
 Potential impacts of other plans and programmes Potential avoidance/ mitigation LSE in- comb?
 Reduced air quality through increased traffic and emissions.
 Telford and Wrekin Draft Local Plan Policies: SP2, SP3, SP4, EC1, HO1 and HO3 Proposed development is not considered likely to result in a significant increase in traffic along any major roads that are within 200m of the SAC.
 It is therefore determined that there are no pathways for short range atmospheric pollution.
 Given the distance of the site to the south west of the Plan area (93.5 km) it is unlikely that there will be impacts a result of long range (diffuse) atmospheric pollution.
 Yes, Estuaries, Atlantic Salt Meadows, Mudflats and Sandflats not covered by seawater at low tide, Alosa fallax - Twaite Shad, Petromyzon marinus - Sea Lamprey and Lampetra fluviatilis - River Lamprey are sensitive to atmospheric pollution.
-Critical loads for acid deposition and nitrogen are not being exceeded for any of the habitats 15.
+Critical loads for acid deposition and nitrogen are not being exceeded for any of the habitats 15 .
 No No pathways for LSE No No pathways for LSE No pathways for LSE No Increased disturbance through recreational activity, noise and light pollution.
 Telford and Wrekin Draft Local Plan Policies: SP2, SP3, SP4, EC1, HO1 and HO3 The site lies 93.5 km outside of the Plan area so there are no pathways for noise and light pollution, and it is unlikely that there will be a significant increase in recreational activity.
 Yes, pressures from tourism based activities and disturbance, however given the distance of the site from the Plan area is it unlikely that there would be significant increases in recreational activity as a result of development in Telford and Wrekin.
 No No pathways for LSE No No pathways for LSE No pathways for LSE No